-The term 'Acquisition' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Acquisition' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An acquisition refers to a corporate act where it purchases either controlling interest or complete interest in another company.
 Companies do this by buying out the stock shares in order to gain control of it.
 Technically, acquisitions happen as the buyer is able to acquire an over 50 percent ownership stake in the target firm.
 Typically the acquirer will buy all or many of the shares of the target’s outstanding stock as well as assets.
 This allows them to make all decisions on the assets of the company they have taken over without needing any shareholder approval to proceed.

 The buyer has several choices for how to pay for the acquisition.
 They can do it all in cash through buying out the target’s shares, buy the company outright for cash, or use a combination of the two methods.
 The financial news is full of the mega merger and acquisition deals.
 As an example, Dow Chemical bought out DuPont in a $130 billion mega purchase back in 2015.
 Yet countless more medium sized to smaller businesses engage in merger and acquisition activity each and every year.

 There are a number of reasons for why corporations engage in such acquisitions.
 It might be that they want to merge their enterprise with another for better economies of scale.
 This means that the costs of doing business, producing goods, and getting them to market decreases as a company becomes larger and does more volume in sales.
 They may desire to command a larger market share.
 It could be they foresee cost reductions and better synergy.
 Sometimes the acquirer wants a product, service, technology, research, or technical know-how that a target owns.